Appdynamics/ConfigMyApp-docs/docs/README.md

 #### Create Jenkins Job

-Click "New Item" to create new Jenkins job, and pick a Freestyle project from the list, pick an appropriate name and add and description:
+Click "New Item" to create a new Jenkins job, and pick a "Freestyle" project from the list, and pick an appropriate name and add a description:

 ![Jenkins_new_item](https://user-images.githubusercontent.com/23483887/87525582-9ae4fb00-c681-11ea-96e8-946032c70141.png)

-In job configuration, check the "This project is parameterized" checkbox in the General section to add environment variables as String variables:
+In job configuration, check the "This project is parameterized" checkbox in the "General" section to add environment variables as String variables:

 ![Jenkins_env_vars](https://user-images.githubusercontent.com/23483887/87527981-d1704500-c684-11ea-83b0-d43985793c69.png)